-All students in Burlington School District are required to follow reasonable expectations regarding conduct and behavior during the school day, on school buses, on public buses regularly used to attend school, and at school activities.
-Burlington School District staff are responsible for establishing and maintaining an atmosphere that fosters such behavior.
+Burlington School District students, families, and staff are expected to follow the District's Restorative Code of Conduct, available at www.bsdvt.org.
+In addition, all students in Burlington School District are required to follow reasonable expectations regarding conduct and behavior during the school day, on school buses, on public buses regularly used to attend school, and at school activities.
+Staff are responsible for establishing and maintaining an atmosphere that fosters such behavior.
 Parents/guardians, staff members, and Burlington School District share the responsibility for fostering positive behavior among everyone in the District.
 However, the ultimate responsibility rests with the students and their parents/ guardians.
 Parents/guardians will be informed if their child's behavior becomes concerning or unsafe.